joachimkennedy/blog/content/p/marathon-2.md

 Twice the miles for only a few dollars more.

 Based on the training plan I had used the previous year, a month before the race, I was already supposed to be tapering.
-Since I hadn't been training nearly as much, I knew I handle a much shorter 1-2 week taper.
+Since I hadn't been training nearly as much, I knew I could handle a much shorter 1-2 week taper.
 Instead I just crammed a [Marathon blog](https://fellrnr.com/wiki/Running_Marathons) and did a few quicker runs to practice good cadence.

 # The Goal